akhilsrinath/image-search-engine/README.md

 # image-search-engine

-Find similar images to a query image
+The goal here is: Given a query image from a directory of images, output similar images to the query image.
+This is done using Python and OpenCV.

+Algorithm used to perform search : Chi-Squared distance